Reverb-And-Spice/UIFramework/README.md

 #### Option 2.5: Fluent style

+> [!NOTE]
+> should we do WinForms style sender and event args to refer back to the caller?

 ```
-public void Button1_Click(Button1 sender, Params p) //should we do WinForms style sender and event args to refer back to the caller?
+public void Button1_Click(Button1 sender, Params p)
 {

 }